leovoel/glc.py/README.md

 C:\Program Files\ImageMagick-VERSION_NUMBER\convert.exe
 ```

+You'll also need [FFmpeg][ffmpeg] if you want to export using ImageMagick without creating temporary files.

 To specify what converter should be used, pass `converter="imagemagick"` or `converter="imageio"`
 in the constructor for a `Gif`, like so: